CHASE Africa (Community Health and Sustainable Environment)

 Overview

-CHASE Africa (Community Health and Sustainable Environment), established in 2003 and re-registered as charity 1200992 in January 2023, is a UK-based international development charity supporting local partner organizations in East Africa.
-With an annual income of £850,379 and charitable expenditure of £825,307 (2024), the organization works with 14 carefully selected local partners in Kenya, Uganda, and Tanzania.
+CHASE Africa (Community Health and Sustainable Environment), established in 2000 (originally as the Rift Valley Tree Trust, renamed to CHASE Africa in 2012) and re-registered as charity 1200992 in January 2023, is a UK-based international development charity supporting local partner organisations in East Africa.
+With an annual income of £850,379 and charitable expenditure of £825,307 (2024), the organisation works with carefully selected local partners in Kenya, Uganda, and Tanzania.
 CHASE Africa's distinctive approach integrates community health - particularly Sexual and Reproductive Health Services and Family Planning - with environmental conservation and natural resource management in remote, underserved rural areas.
-The organization provides both financial grants and comprehensive technical support to strengthen partner capacity, facilitating a network that has delivered over 1.5 million primary health services and nearly 680,000 family planning services.
+The organisation provides both financial grants and comprehensive technical support to strengthen partner capacity, facilitating a network that has delivered over 1.5 million primary health services and over 680,000 family planning services.
 CHASE Africa does not operate an open application process, instead working through pre-existing relationships and carefully selected partners who share their values and work in close collaboration with national Ministries of Health.

 Funding Priorities

-CHASE Africa provides grant funding to local partner organizations, combined with technical support and organizational development assistance.
+CHASE Africa provides grant funding to local partner organisations, combined with technical support and organisational development assistance.
 Specific grant amounts are not publicly disclosed, but funding supports:

 Funding Approach: Long-term partnerships with ongoing support rather than project-by-project grants.